 - lecturing or teaching on policy, planning and management of marine activities

 - developing, implementing and managing projects relating to the marine environment

 - coordinating and tracking of assignments, scopes, schedules budgets and deliverables

 - senior level management of existing and new projects within or outside an academic setting

 - writing grant proposals, contract negotiations, marketing and business development

 - keeping up to date with new research and technologies and attending training courses

-- Entry-level salaries start from £12,000 a year for research field assistant positions abroad, up to £14,000 for apprentice lab technicians and £30,000 for consultancy work.
+- Entry-level salaries start from £12,000 for research field assistant positions abroad, up to £14,000 for apprentice lab technicians and £30,000 for consultancy work.